icavalheiro/lmmentor/IDEA.md

 - **HTTP client**: `IHttpClientFactory` / named clients per provider; SSE streaming via `HttpCompletionOption.ResponseHeadersRead`.
 - **Persistence**: [LiteDB](https://www.litedb.org/) — a single-file, pure managed C# NoSQL database.
 No native interop, which keeps Native AOT compilation clean; entities map directly to `BsonDocument` collections.
 - **Token counting**: prefer upstream-reported usage; fall back to a lightweight local estimator when providers omit it.
-- **Secrets at rest**: admin password is PBKDF2-hashed; API keys are stored as SHA-256 hashes (the full `sk-lm-...` value is shown only once, at creation).
-Upstream access tokens are stored in plain text: the database is a local file on the same machine, so any encryption key would be reachable by the same attacker — encrypting them adds no real protection.
+- **Secrets handling**: admin passwords use PBKDF2 hashes and public API keys use SHA-256 hashes.
+A newly generated `sk-lm-...` value is shown only once, at creation.
 - **No external services**: no Redis, no Postgres, no message queue — everything fits in one process and one file.
 - **Latency & memory-conscious relaying**: the aggregator adds as little overhead as possible between client and model.
   - Stream SSE responses token-by-token (`HttpCompletionOption.ResponseHeadersRead` + async pipe/copy) instead of accumulating the full body; time-to-first-token is dominated by the upstream, not by LMMentor.